geoserver/geoserver/doc/en/user/source/extensions/mapml/index.rst

 License Info
 ^^^^^^^^^^^^

-Together these two attributes all the administrator to define the contents of the ``<link rel=license>`` element in the MapML header.
+Together these two attributes allow the administrator to define the contents of the ``<link rel=license>`` element in the MapML header.
 Here is an example of the resulting XML:

   <link href="https://creativecommons.org/licenses/by/4.0/" rel="license" title="Attribution 4.0 International (CC BY 4.0)"/>